riastrad/cyberbspace/pages/home.md

 # cyber(b)space.

 Hi.
 I'm Josh.
-I'm a Software Engineer located in the Washington, DC area.
+I'm a Software Engineer located in the Washington, D.C. area.

 Like most personal sites, I use this space to house two different aspects of my digital life.
 The most frequently updated section is my personal blog.
 It includes some decades old travel writing and a handful of one-offs from more recent days.